Chainflow/oasis-mission-control/INSTRUCTIONS.md

 ## Feedback and Questions

-Please feel free to create issues in this repo to ask questions and/or suggest additional metrics, alerts or features.
+Please create issues [in this repo](https://github.com/Chainflow/oasis-mission-control) to ask questions and/or suggest additional metrics, alerts or features.